elameen37/animated-tree/README.md

 # animated-tree

-Animated tree built using HTML and CSS only.
+Animated tree using HTML and CSS only.

 Hope you like it.